pingcap/docs-cn/tikv-configuration-file.md

 ### `cert-path`

-+ The path of the Privacy Enhanced Mail (PEM) file that contains the X509 certificate
++ The path of the Privacy Enhanced Mail (PEM) file that contains the X.509 certificate
 + Default value: ""

 ### `key-path`

-+ The path of the PEM file that contains the X509 key
++ The path of the PEM file that contains the X.509 key
 + Default value: ""

+### `cert-allowed-cn`

++ A list of acceptable X.509 Common Names in certificates presented by clients.
+Requests are permitted only when the presented Common Name is an exact match with one of the entries in the list.
++ Default value: `[]`.
+This means that the client certificate CN check is disabled by default.

 ### `redact-info-log` <span class="version-mark">New in v4.0.8</span>